 Martin Lassiter, who supplied Ornette with an alto saxophone, which would be his primary instrument for the rest of his career.

-Finding work hard to come by the saxophonist stubbornly continued to work on his music, even if it did not find favour with the musicians in
+Finding work hard to come by the saxophonist stubbornly continued to work on his music, even if it did not find favour with the musicians in Los Angeles.

-often heard practicing in the elevator during slow periods in the day when his elevator was not required.
+He was often heard practicing in the elevator during slow periods in the day when his elevator was not required.

 He continued working on his music, often independently and at the consternation of the other musicians working around the area.